-2.6.
+4.6.
 Recognize the difference between presentation and representation.

 Paper and HTML are presentation formats.
 XBRL is a representation format.
-The representation format can be leveraged to also present information.
+XBRL representations can be converted into presentations using software.
+The SEC Interactive Data Viewer is one example of turning an XBRL-based representation into a human readable presentation.
+And so, the representation format can be leveraged to also present information.